TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Benchmark Overview: Data and Tasks

 \subsection{Data Summary}

-Based on the FAIR‑MAST system and its associated MAST dataset~\cite{jackson_open_2025, jackson2024fair}, \bench{} provides task‑configured data loaders that provide streamlined access to the required diagnostics from the MAST tokamak.
-The benchmark includes diagnostic data for \DatasetSize{} \emph{shots} (or \emph{discharges}) of short duration---2-3~s long experiments, typical of tokamak operation---and makes available \TotalSignals{} signals spanning a range of diagnostic categories.
+Based on the FAIR-MAST system and its associated MAST dataset~\cite{jackson_open_2025, jackson2024fair}, \bench{} provides task-configured data loaders with streamlined access to the signals required for each task.
+The benchmark includes data for \DatasetSize{} \emph{shots} (or \emph{discharges}) of short duration---2--3~s experiments, typical of tokamak operation---and makes available \TotalSignals{} signals spanning a range of diagnostic categories.
 These include magnetic measurements (flux loops, pickup coils, Mirnov coils), radiative diagnostics (D$_\alpha$, soft X‑ray channels), kinetic measurements (Thomson scattering and interferometry), actuator commands (voltages applied to solenoid and poloidal field coils, gas fueling, neutral beam injection), and derived equilibrium quantities such as shape parameters, plasma boundaries, $J_{\text{tor}}$ metrics, and flux maps.

-In addition to physical categories, the signals are distinguished by their sampling frequency (ranging from 0.2~kHz up to 500~kHz) and structural shape, including: \begin{itemize}[leftmargin=2em] \item \textbf{time series}, represented as 1D tensors (scalar value over time); \item \textbf{profiles}, represented as 2D tensors (vector over time); \item \textbf{videos}, represented as 3D tensors (image over time). \end{itemize} Together, these heterogeneous signals form a rich, multi-rate, and multi-modal experimental dataset which, as any other, also contains gaps and noise.
+In addition to physical categories, the signals are distinguished by their sampling frequency (ranging from 0.2~kHz up to 500~kHz) and structural shape, including: \begin{itemize}[leftmargin=2em] \item \textbf{time series}, represented as 1D tensors (scalar value over time); \item \textbf{profiles}, represented as 2D tensors (vector over time); \item \textbf{videos}, represented as 3D tensors (2D images over time). \end{itemize} Together, these heterogeneous signals constitute a rich, multi-rate, and multi-modal experimental dataset which, as any other, also contains gaps and noise.